Are You Suffering From B12 Deficiency?

 So if you have any of the below symptoms, you most likely need B12.
 There is no real evidence to suggest that there are toxicity levels with B12.
 Let your body be the judge.
 If you feel better taking B12 then continue taking it.
 You can start at a higher dose (say 2,000mcg) then reduce to half once you feel better.

 Below is a list of the signs and symptoms of B12 deficiency.
-As I discussed in my webinar on the importance of B12, many are currently suffering from sub-clinical B12 deficiencies due to the widespread and misleading reference ranges of pathology testing.
+Many are currently suffering from sub-clinical B12 deficiencies due to the widespread and misleading reference ranges of pathology testing.
 Therefore, many may be experiencing common symptoms of low B12 when they have been told their B12 levels are within the healthy range.

 Common B12 Deficiency Signs and Symptoms (that occur with sub-clinical deficiencies):